Fiat Panda review - MPG, CO2 and running costs

 No version of the Panda will cost much to run, even if you can't match the official fuel economy figures

 Standard versions of the Fiat Panda have insurance group ratings of between 3 and 6, so buyers should have no trouble getting cover cheaply.
-Nevertheless, some rivals like the Skoda Citigo are available with group one insurance, which might be significant if you’re shopping for a first car.
 The 4x4 models are slightly higher, with the standard model in group 7 and the 4x4 Cross in a heady group 10.

 In this review